isobel-p/untitled-train-game/README.md

 - Some form of GUI for control (tkinter, PyQT5, etc)
 - Randomise direction of enemies/points
 - Custom screen aspect ratio
-- Clearer level transition
 - Cleaner screen resizing
+- Overhauled graphics - colour scheme

 ## Planned
 _(will be implemented in the future)_

+# In Progress
 - Day-night cycle
-- Overhauled graphics - colour scheme

-# In Progress
-- Music
+- Clearer level transition
-- Cleaner menu

 # Done
 ~~Rect.unionall() collision~~